danisanga/grafana-playground/README.md

 # Grafana playground 🍇

-Playgroudn repository for random purposes with Grafana (and their stack).
+Playground repository for random purposes with Grafana (and their stack).